HangfireIO/Hangfire.io/_drafts/article.md

         cancellationToken.ThrowIfCancellationRequested();
     }
 }
 {% endhighlight %}

-If is also possible to use `IJobCancellationToken.ShutdownToken` to pass it to inner operations that use regular `CancellationToken` class:

-{% highlight csharp %}
-CancellationToken token = cancellationToken.ShutdownToken;
-token.ThrowIfCancellationRequested();
-{% endhighlight %}

 When a worker receives the `OperationCancelledException`, it re-queues a background job back to the queue.
 On any exception during the re-queueing process, ungraceful shutdown scenario is applied.